Testing the Quasar Hubble Diagram with LISA Standard Sirens: Bayesian cosmological hypothesis testing

 The goodness of this approximation is confirmed by the very low Kullback-Leibler divergence ($\approx 4\times 10^{-7}$) between the approximate multivariate Gaussian distribution and true posterior distribution of $a_2, a_3$.
-An advantage of using a multivariate normal distribution as the prior for Model 2 is that we can solve the double integral of the evidence $p(\vec{y}|M_2)$ analytically as shown in the Appendix.
+We use this multivariate normal distribution as the prior for Model 2, rather than the posterior samples, since it allows us to evaluate the double integral of the evidence $p(\vec{y}|M_2)$ analytically, as shown in Appendix~\ref{app:Bayes}.
 Having specified all the tools needed to calculate the Bayes factor, we can use several MBHB standard siren catalogues to study how many observations are necessary to test the claimed deviation from $\Lambda$CDM.